 Staying hydrated is essential for your health in general.
 So if you want to flush marijuana out your system, start drinking water a few hours before the test.

-2) Eat the Right Foods
+2) Eat the right foods

 As THC is looking for fat cells to store itself, you’ll need to avoid fatty and greasy foods, as well as things rich in sugar and sodium.
 That means — no junk food and red meat.

-3) Exercise and Sweat
+3) Exercise and sweat

 We know that marijuana is one of the preferred stress relievers and a natural remedy for sleepless nights.
-But, if you have to take the test, you’ll have to get some rest without it.
+But, if you have to take the test, you’ll have to get some rest without weed.

 What not to do when trying to flush THC out of your system

-All the chemicals in urine can be easily detected, which would look suspicious and you would probably be asked to take the test again.
+All the chemicals in urine can be easily detected, which would look suspicious and you would likely need to take the test again.

-Other medications such as paracetamol and ibuprofen just won’t do the trick.
+Other medications such as paracetamol and ibuprofen won’t do the trick.
 They will not disguise the presence of THC.

 Keep in mind that replacing your urine with someone else’s can lead to serious legal consequences.
 In most cases.